 – Your relationship with your tutor will be less personal than with a one-to-one session – This is the nature of group learning, and the benefits outweigh the disadvantages.
 However, you’ll be in regular face-to-face and email contact with your tutor, so will be able to build a bond

-At GT, we’re firm believers in the power of learning.
+At GT, we’re firm believers in the power of group learning.
 Our unique TPT approach (45 minutes of teaching, 45 minutes of interactive problem solving, 45 minutes of testing) means that your tutor will quickly realise whether or not you’ve grasped a specific topic.

 Sound like the approach for you?
 Get in touch to discover more about how we can help you succeed, whatever your ability or predicted grade.